 Healthcare organizations may be more likely to be impacted by ransomware, but no business can be affected.
 All you need is for your organization’s security measures not to be up to date and effective, which makes it a lot easier for ransomware malware authors to attack them.
 So if you’re a healthcare organization looking for ways to protect yourself from ransomware attacks, ensure you’re up-to-date with your security policies and practices and implement robust encryption measures across your entire organization.

-DDoS attacks are destructive cyberattacks that overwhelm a target with traffic from multiple sources.
+DDoS attacks are destructive cyberattacks in healthcare that overwhelm a target with traffic from multiple sources.
 They are often used to disrupt services urgently required by patients, such as healthcare providers and websites that offer medical advice.

 This type of attack is particularly harmful because it can cause real damage to hospitals and other medical institutions.
 In some cases, it’s even been reported that DDoS attacks have led to death.
 Though these attacks are only sporadic at the moment, they are likely to become more frequent as healthcare providers continue to scramble to keep up with the demands of their customers.
 Unfortunately, this is a precarious business model for cybercriminals.
 While they can make quick money by attacking one target, they lose out on potential profits when other marks are protected or develop immunity against attacks.

 As a result, hospitals are now constantly looking for ways to protect themselves from these attacks, and they often use advanced technologies like firewalls and anti-virus software.